Kirchhoff-Machines/pyrkm/README.md

 python <mycode.py> <path_to_config.yml>
 ```

-where `<mycode.py>` is the name of the script that trains/uses the `speckcn2` model and `<path_to_config.yml>` is the path to the configuration file.
+where `<mycode.py>` is the name of the script that trains/uses the `pyrkm` model and `<path_to_config.yml>` is the path to the configuration file.

 [Here](https://males-project.github.io/SpeckleCn2Profiler/examples/run) you can find a typical example run and an explanation of all the main configuration parameter.
-In the [example submodule](https://github.com/MALES-project/examples_speckcn2/) you can find multiple examples and multiple configuration to take inspiration from.
+In the [example submodule](https://github.com/MALES-project/examples_pyrkm/) you can find multiple examples and multiple configuration to take inspiration from.

 ## What can we predict?